UoPeople – Coping with exam stress

 Power

 It is better to use a notebook computer with a built-in battery than a desktop computer.
-But if you only have a desktop computer, make sure it is connected to a UPS, large enough to carry the load for an hour or so.
+But if you only have a desktop computer, make sure it is connected to a UPS large enough to keep it running for an hour or so.

 Internet

-There are so many sources of internet that it is difficult to describe every possible scenario here.
-The best is to use an uncapped service and not a “metered connection” where your data can run out.
+There are so many sources of internet access that it is difficult to describe every possible scenario here.
+The best option is to use an uncapped service rather than a “metered connection,” where your data can run out.

-In developed countries, the internet usually is not a problem.
-In developing countries, the internet can be slow and a massive problem for any online user.
+In developed countries, the internet is usually not a problem.
+In developing countries, the internet can be slow and a major problem for online users.

 I have next-door neighbours who would also help if I need it.
 But neighbours’ houses are not always exam-friendly.
 So be careful who you choose to be your backup internet source.